Siebel Applications Administration Guide > Global Target List Management >

 An administrative assistant has been asked to send personalized birthday gifts to all of the company's top clients who have birthdays in the upcoming month, March.
-She uses Global Target List Management to help her create a set of activities, one for each gift she needs to purchase and send.
+She uses Global Target List Management to help her create a set of activities, one activity for each gift she must purchase and send.

 First, she notices that the company administrator has already prepared a list of the top clients.
 This top-client list is not a private list and so the list can be used by the administrative assistant.